paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 </center>

 This gives a mean time difference of video A and B of 34.25±0.3 (s).
+The consistent match over 21 seconds show that the two videos are on the same timeline and that one has not been speeded up.
+See "Reliability of the Video Timebase" below.

 # Computed Results